 Designed for licensed teachers, AIU’s advanced degree in Secondary Education is designed to help educators enhance the classroom experience, as well as prepare to take on more leadership.
 With a Master of Education in Secondary Education, teachers can study up-to-date methods of instruction and assessment and gain a deeper understanding of how to develop classroom strategies that are better targeted to today’s secondary-age students.

-At AIU, you can take more courses devoted to your field of interest, on average than at other similar schools For a Master of Education with a Secondary Education specialization, your classes can include:
+For a Master of Education with a Secondary Education specialization, your classes may include:

 The student will learn how to relate to secondary school students and facilitate their education as they grow and mature through the secondary school years.